-According to the Journal of Clinical Psychology at the University of Scranton, the five most popular New Year’s resolutions are to lose weight, get organized, spend less money while saving more, stay fit and enjoy life to the fullest.
+The five most popular New Year’s resolutions in 2021 were to exercise more, eat healthier, spend more time with loved ones, lose weight, and be more budget friendly.
 Making goals to be happier and healthier are great, but who says you have to wait until a specific time to start becoming a better you?
 The right time is any time!
 Here are five helpful tips to get ahead of the game and start your resolution right now.

 1. Don’t procrastinate.

 Get started on your goal as soon as possible.
 Eliminate added stress so there’ll be less pressure on you by the time the New Year comes around.
-Those who procrastinate have a higher stress level and a lower level of wellbeing, according to the Association for Psychological Science.
+Research has found those who procrastinate have higher level of stress, anxiety and depression.
 People often hold off on a task because they don’t feel equipped to handle it and believe they’ll be more emotionally ready in the future.
 Waiting will only delay being able to work through any challenges you need to face.
 Get that stress out now by starting sooner and avoid creating more work for yourself.